Events being held in Northern Ireland to reflect on Good Friday Agreement

 Victims of the Troubles are to gather in Co Down to watch the sunrise.

-Several events are to take place in Northern Ireland as people reflect 25 years on from the Good Friday Agreement.
+Several events are taking place in Northern Ireland as people reflect 25 years on from the Good Friday Agreement.

 While the 25th anniversary of the signing of the accord is April 10, the holy day of Good Friday will always be associated with the diplomatic feat that brought 30 years of bloodshed largely to an end.